Raj-kamal8888/Call-Center-Trends/README.md

 •	Each of the columns in the table were validated to have the correct data type

-**Data Modelling**

-And then dataset was cleaned and transformed, it was ready to the data modeled.

--
 **Data Analysis (DAX):**

 Measures used in all visualization are: